ArthurYdalgo/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges

-Weirdly-funny coding challenges
+This project contains multiple coding challenges that have no actual use in the real world, but could be funny to build

+## Challenges

+### On going
+- ASCII Video